vpon-sdk/vpon-sdk.github.io/en/android/android-banner.en.md

 1. Import `com.vpadn.ads.*`
 2. Declare an VpadnBanner instance
-3. Create it, specifying a unit ID—your VpadnBanner Banner ID
+3. Create it, specifying a unit ID — your License ID
 4. Add the view to the UI
 5. Load it with an ad